CPUjoker303/netlify2.0/content/posts/what-is-the-definition-of-cyber-security.md

 pickImg: /uploads/cybersecurity-the-beginners-guide.jpg
 pickLink: https://www.amazon.com/gp/product/1789616190/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1789616190&linkCode=as2&tag=technikaya-20&linkId=e4107f0fc110777c9d838444ab689124
 ---
-## what is the definition of cyber security?
+## Definition of cyber security

 Cyber security is the application of technologies and the practice of protecting systems, networks, mobile devices, servers, electronic systems, and data from unauthorized access or malicious attacks.
 Its primary purpose is to reduce the risk of malicious attacks, cyber-attacks, and digital attacks.
 These attacks aim to access, changing, and destroying sensitive information or interrupting the business processes.
+This Is The Definition Of Cyber Security.

 ### Cyber Security Framework:

 There are some set of policies that define the cyber security framework.
 Any organization or any eligible body should have to follow these policies in order to comply with standard or framework.

-#### Types Of Cyber Security:
+### Types Of Cyber Security:

 There are several types of cyber security.
 All types of cyber security are given below.